ajbanjara/Wireshark/sharkd-Request-Syntax.md

 | srt     |  | array of objects |
 | rtd     |  | array of objects |
 | follow  |  | array of objects |

+For a complete example of the output from the info request see the [sharkd Info Request Output Example](sharkd-Info-Request-Output-Example) wiki page.

 To be completed